Alexander Hood, 1st Viscount Bridport: Seven Years' War

+Portrait of Alexander Hood by Joshua Reynolds, 1763.
+Minerva is shown in the background recapturing Warwick.

 In the Seven Years' War Hood fought at the Battle of Quiberon Bay on 20 November 1759, and in 1761 Minerva recaptured after a long struggle, the 60-gun of equal force, which had been captured by the French in 1756.
 For the remainder of the war, from 1761 to 1763, he was captain of in the Mediterranean.

 American War of Independence

 From this time forward Hood was in continuous employment afloat and ashore.
 In 1778 he was appointed to and fought at the First Battle of Ushant on 22 July.
 In the court-martial of Admiral Augustus Keppel that followed the battle, although adverse popular feeling was aroused by the course which Hood took in Keppel's defence, his conduct does not seem to have injured his professional career.